 - Growth McCormick is a global leader in flavor.
-We are differentiated by our broad and advantaged portfolio that continues to position us to meet the rising demand for flavor around the world and grow our business.
-Our breadth and reach across segments, geographies, channels, customers and product offerings create a balanced global portfolio to drive consistency in our performance in a volatile environment.
-The combination of these factors and our commitment to stay true to our core principles is one of our greatest competitive advantages and sustainably positions us for continued growth. - Performance In 2019, we delivered solid business performance in line with our objectives and driven by the successful execution of our strategies.
+We are differentiated with a broad and advantaged global flavor portfolio.
+The breadth and reach of our portfolio across segments, geographies, channels, customers and product offerings creates a balanced portfolio to drive consistency in our performance in a volatile environment.
+We are continuing to capitalize on the global and growing consumer interests in healthy and flavorful cooking, heritage brands and digital engagement.
+Acquisitions are a key part of our long-term growth strategy and we have reinforced McCormick's position as a global leader in flavor with the recent acquisitions of the Cholula hot sauce brand and FONA - Performance In 2020, we delivered strong results despite great disruption, proving the strength of our business model, the value of our products and our capabilities as a company, as well as the successful execution of our strategies.
 We drove solid sales, adjusted operating income and adjusted earnings per share growth.
-We also delivered substantial cost savings, expanded adjusted operating margin and generated strong cash flow.
-At year-end, a 9% increase to the quarterly dividend was authorized.
-We are proud to be a dividend aristocrat having paid dividends every year since 1925 with annual increases in the past 34 consecutive years. - People Our high-performance culture is rooted in our shared values and engages all employees through our multiple management philosophy of encouraging participation and inclusion and continues to be a driving force in our differentiation.
-Our people are catalysts for innovation and are ensuring McCormick is well positioned for growth.
+We also delivered substantial cost savings and generated record cash flow.
+At year-end, a 10% increase to the quarterly dividend was authorized, marking our 35th consecutive year of dividend increases.
+We are proud to be a dividend aristocrat having paid dividends every year since 1925. - People Our high-performance culture is rooted in our shared values and engages all employees through our multiple management philosophy of encouraging participation and inclusion and continues to be a driving force in our differentiation.
+In 2020, our actions in the face of the pandemic crisis showcased our employees' dedication and creativity and the resilience of our organization.
+The collective power and engagement of our people drives our momentum and our success.

 McCormick's Board of Directors and leadership team continue to direct our strategy and set our course for growth.
-We are pleased to have a new independent director join McCormick's Board in 2020: Anne Bramman, the Chief Financial Officer of Nordstrom, Inc.

 Your vote is important.
-Whether or not you plan to attend the Annual Meeting, please vote your shares via the internet, by telephone, or by signing and returning the proxy card so that your shares are represented at the meeting.
+Whether or not you plan to virtually attend the Annual Meeting, please vote your shares via the internet, by telephone, or by signing and returning the proxy card so that your shares are represented at the meeting.

 Thank you for your continued confidence in our Company.
-I look forward to seeing you at the meeting!
+I look forward to your participation at the meeting!